Chart Color Schemes

 Residential development activity is slightly higher than average within Bicton - Palmyra when compared nationally

 Bicton-Palmyra has granted approximately 28 residential property approvals per year over the past five financial years, totalling 142 homes.
-As of FY-26, nine approvals have been recorded.
-On average, 10.1 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply, which typically drives up prices and intensifies competition among buyers.
-New homes are constructed at an average expected cost of $471,000, targeting the premium market segment with higher-end properties.
+As of FY-26, 12 approvals have been recorded.
+On average, around 10.1 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply.
+The average construction value of new homes is $471,000, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development